vectorgrp/sil-kit/docs/api/capi/capi.rst

 The Data API provides data publish and subscribe functionalities to the Integration Bus.
 It consists of DataPublishers and DataSubscribers.

-.. doxygenfunction:: ib_DataPublisher_create
+.. doxygenfunction:: ib_DataPublisher_Create
-.. doxygenfunction:: ib_DataSubscriber_create
+.. doxygenfunction:: ib_DataSubscriber_Create
 .. doxygenfunction:: ib_DataPublisher_Publish
 .. doxygenfunction:: ib_DataSubscriber_SetReceiveDataHandler